cloudmesh-community/book/chapters/pi/setup-ultimate.md

 If you would like to setup a Raspberry Pi cluster please refer to the section [Network of Pis](#pi-now-main) for details on configuring a cluster by hand or with our convenient tools and scripts such as `cm-burn`.

-:o: This explains how to set up a small cluster by hand discussing how to burn multiple cards.
-It uses the method of booting the pi and using a monitor to set up each of them.
-Starting with passwd.

-The process described above can be replicated fairly easily for a small number of Pis.
-Just make sure you have a different hostname for each Pi.
-More complex setups are discussed next while for example using static IP addresses.

-### Wireless network addresses by hand

-:o:

-### Static network addresses by hand

-:o:

-### Mixed wireless and static network

-:o:

-:o: JPB fa18-516-03 reviewed to here :o:

 System Preparation without Monitor
 ----------------------------------